lukin0110/docker-debian-armhf-nodejs/README.md

 ```

 This means that the `node` binary on the docker images was build with a newer version of gcc.
 These binaries are build
- on debian wheezy.
+ on debian jessie.
 You need to upgrade gcc on your device.
 More info about this issue:
 ['GLIBCXX_3.4.20' not found ](http://askubuntu.com/questions/575505/glibcxx-3-4-20-not-found-how-to-fix-this-error)
 and [libstdc-so-6-version-glibcxx-3-4-19-not-found](http://askubuntu.com/questions/306467/usr-lib-i386-linux-gnu-libstdc-so-6-version-glibcxx-3-4-19-not-found/306477#306477).